 5. Pancakes for Babies and Toddlers

 We will often prepare a batch of pancakes and freeze the leftovers for more quick breakfasts.
-I love this no flour pancake recipe that is perfect for both babies and toddlers.
+I love this baby-led weaning pancakes recipe that is perfect for both babies and toddlers.
 Not only does it feature oats and bananas, but it’s high egg content offers more protein than traditional pancakes.

 6. Easy Baby French Toast